-- 1 Prepare the statement In this step you generally provide the statement with some placeholder character instead of the values. - 2 Repeatedly execute the prepared statement In this step you supply values to be used each time the statement is executed.
-The statement does not have to be prepared each time. - 3 Drop the statement In this step you free the resources associated with the prepared statement.
+- 1. Prepare the statement In this step you generally provide the statement with some placeholder character instead of the values. - 2.
+Repeatedly execute the prepared statement In this step you supply values to be used each time the statement is executed.
+The statement does not have to be prepared each time. - 3.
+Drop the statement In this step you free the resources associated with the prepared statement.
 Some programming interfaces handle this step automatically.

-Do not prepare statements that are used only once In general, you should not prepare statements if you'll only execute them once.
-There is a slight performance penalty for separate preparation and execution, and it introduces unnecessary complexity into your application.
+In general, you should not prepare statements if you'll only execute them Do not prepare once.
+There is a slight performance penalty for separate preparation and statements that are used execution, and it introduces unnecessary complexity into your application. only once